Legendary alt-rock group, 10cc, received of of Time Out New York’s 10 ‘Indie Concert’ picks for the Summer of 2012!

 Ultimately, the split took its toll and when Stewart was badly injured in a car crash in 1979, the writing was on the wall.

-As history now records, all four original members enjoyed very successful post-10cc careers.
-Godley and Creme continued as a partnership, recording their own hit records and becoming Grammy-winning video directors for acts such as Ultravox, The Police, Duran Duran and Frankie Goes To Hollywood.
+All four original members enjoyed very successful post-10cc careers.
+Godley and Creme continued as a partnership, recording their own hit records and becoming Grammy-winning video directors for acts including Ultravox, The Police, Duran Duran and Frankie Goes To Hollywood.

 Stewart collaborated on three Paul McCartney albums in the 1980s and continues to record sporadically as a solo artiste, his most recent collection being Viva La Difference in 2009.